About Rangeaire Vision

 Rangeaire Vision is a world leader in the specialist production of dog DVDs/videos.
-It was founded in 1986 by Bob and Jane Harvey and has now received world acclaim.
-Together they have gained Corporate Accreditation with the Australian Video Producers Association.
+Founded in 1986 by Bob and Jane Harvey, Rangeaire Vision has now received world acclaim.
+Bob and Jane have also gained Corporate Accreditation with what used to be Australian Video Producers Association Inc.

 The beginning of 'Rangeaire Vision' grew out of Jane's remote teaching of people to groom.
 For many years through the 1960s and 1970s, Jane used to help people living a long way away from her to trim Airedales by phone and letters containing photos on which she drew lines.

 In 1984, Jane's son, Rick shot their first professionally organized video.
 So, How to Groom an Airedale was produced unedited, with each shot rehearsed and ad-libbed.
-This video has stood the test of time and, in an enhanced form is still in great demand today.
+This video has stood the test of time and, in an enhanced form and on DVD format, is still in great demand today.

 The Educational Series

 Following on from the success of the grooming video, the next most asked about subject is breeding.
 This led to the filming of How to Raise a Litter of Puppies which was shot using professional tape and editing.
-This video has been added to many times over the years and remains Rangeaire Vision's biggest selling title.
+This video, now converted to DVD has been re-edited many times over the years and remains one of Rangeaire Vision's biggest selling titles.

 In the 1990s, husband Bob superseded son Rick as the principal cameraman and also the editing.
 Over the years, incorporating the latest equipment, the remainder of the educational DVDs/videos followed.
 Together, Jane and Bob form and outstanding team.
 Jane is highly knowledgeable, creative and handled all the commercial side.
-Bob is highly technical and also a valuable part of producing the the Jane's original scripts and ideas for the videos.
+Bob is highly technical and also a valuable part of filming the vision and producing the original graphics for Rangeaire Vision productions.

 The Specialist Breed Shows

-During the 1990s and early 2000s, breed clubs were keen to record their shows, especially from Rangeaire Vision who had expert knowledge about dogs and therefore could ensure that the footage is as a dog enthusiast would like to see.
+FRom the mid-1980's until arounsd 2005, they recorded many breed clubs.
+For these, Rangeaire Vision was in a unique position using their expertise in dog knowledge about dogs, they could ensure that the footage was what the a dog enthusiast wished to see.
 There were many specialist shows filmed during this period and indeed, bookings for Australia's most important dog events needed to be made up to two years ahead.

 In 1995 Rangeaire Vision also sponsored the 'Encouragement Award' for new exhibitors/breeders of pure breed dogs where a DVD from the 'Educational Series' was given as a prize for winners at Open Shows with a Final conducted at the end of the year.
-Rangeaire Vision was also invited to film the world dog shows in Bern Switzerland, Brussels, Vienna, Budapest, Helsinki, Milan Italy and Portugal.
+Rangeaire Vision was also filmed the world dog shows in Bern Switzerland, Brussels, Vienna, Budapest, Helsinki, Milan Italy and Portugal.

 At the 1998 International Contest of Veterinary Video run by the University of Zaragoza Spain, 'Rangeaire Vision' received a Diploma for participation in the 'Animal Production section for 'How to Raise a Litter of Puppies' and 'How to Make a Showdog' and also a Diploma in the section of Basic Sciences and Environment section of 'The History of Spaniels'.
 There were over 100 entries at this event.